Kolkata–Haldibari Intercity Express

-The 12363 / 64 Kolkata–Haldibari-Kolkata Intercity Express is a Superfast Express train of Indian Railways – Eastern Railway zone that runs between Kolkata and Haldibari via New Jalpaiguri (Siliguri) & Jalpaiguri in India.
+The 12363 / 64 Kolkata–Haldibari Intercity Superfast Express is a Superfast Express train of Indian Railways – Eastern Railway zone that runs between Kolkata and Haldibari via Barddhaman, Rampurhat, New Jalpaiguri (Siliguri) and Jalpaiguri in India.

-This is The Longest Running Intercity Express Train In All-Over West Bengal State.
+This is the longest running intercity express train in West Bengal.

 It operates as train number 12363 from Kolkata to Haldibari and as train number 12364 in the reverse direction serving the states of West Bengal.